AndersMunkN/Munk-Nielsen/content/teaching/AIO/index.md

 summary: Advanced Industrial Organization
 tags:
 - teaching
-title: Adv.
-IO
+title: Advanced IO
 ---

-This is an upcoming master's course in economics, to be taught for the first time in the fall of 2023.
+This is an upcoming master's course in economics, to be taught for the first time in the fall of 2024.